 She began her journey at Northern Oklahoma College and later Oklahoma State University.
 She then attended Cleveland Chiropractic College in Kansas City, Missouri, graduating in 1990.
 Upon finishing her board exams she moved to Illinois and practiced with a large multi-office group for a few years before moving to Texas, where she maintained private practices in both Richardson and Garland.
 Today, with over 30 years of experience, Dr. Dunagan brings invaluable insights and seasoned skills to her patient care.

-Dr. Dunagan lives in Wylie with her husband, daughter and several rescue pets, including two dogs and a guinea pig.
+Dr. Dunagan lives in Wylie with her husband, daughter and several rescue pets.
 Her hobbies include reading, spending time with family, and watching sports, her favorites being football, soccer and hockey.

 Frequently Asked Questions About Chiropractic Care

 Doctors of Chiropractic (DCs) care for patients of all ages, with a variety of health conditions.
 DCs are especially well known for their expertise in caring for patients with back pain, neck pain and headaches…particularly with their highly skilled manipulations or chiropractic adjustments.
 They also care for patients with a wide range of injuries and disorders of the musculoskeletal system, involving the muscles, ligaments and joints.
 These painful conditions often involve or impact the nervous system, which can cause referred pain and dysfunction distant to the region of injury.
 DCs also counsel patients on diet, nutrition, exercise, healthy habits, and occupational and lifestyle modification.